Pennsylvania’s Megan’s Law Explained: Regulations, Tiers, Requirements

 - Sexual Abuse of a Minor

-These sexual offenses are the most severe classification for high-potential offenders.
-Tier III sexual offenders will remain in the registry for life.
-These offenders include those with two or more sex offenses under Tier I or Tier II.
+Classification: Tier 3 sexual offenses are the most severe classification for high-potential offenders.
+Offenders convicted of Tier 3 offenses will remain in the registry for life and must verify their information every three months.
+Tier 3 offenders include those with two or more sex offenses under Tier 1 or Tier 2.

 - Abusive Sexual Contact and Indecent Assault of a Minor (Under 13 Years Old)